SciML/DiffEqCallbacks.jl/docs/src/integrating.md

 The `IntegratingSumCallback` is the same, but instead of returning the timeseries of the interval results of the integration, it simply returns the final integral value.

+The `IntegratingGKCallback` uses Gauss-Kronrod quadrature method in order to allow for error control.

 ```@docs
 IntegratingCallback
 IntegrandValues
 IntegratingSumCallback
 IntegrandValuesSum
+IntegratingGKCallback
 ```

 ## Example